Addressing Nursing Workforce Challenges and Retention

 Nurse leaders must look beyond the granularity of justifying these monthly variances and focus on the development of a strategic plan designed to ensure the development of a strong workforce recruitment pipeline with even stronger retention tactics.

-To strengthen the business case, TTPs must be characterized in the context of the organization’s overall workforce development strategy and go beyond cost-driven budget arguments to shift to strategic cost-benefit analysis.
+To strengthen the business case, TTPs must be characterized in the context of the organization’s overall nursing workforce development strategy and go beyond cost-driven budget arguments to shift to strategic cost-benefit analysis.

 Larissa Africa, MBA, RN, FAONL, FAAN, our VP of Healthcare Workforce Solutions at StaffGarden by Ascend Learning, recently co-authored Create a Burning Platform for the C-Suite: Investing in the Nursing Workforce Today for a Sustainable Tomorrow for Nurse Leader, a leading trade publication.
 The whitepaper explores what chief nursing executives can do to directly combat the struggles of modern nursing within their healthcare organizations.

-From the whitepaper, Africa writes, “The role of chief nurse executive (CNE) in any organization is to ensure that organizational structures and processes promote professional nursing practice, including high-quality patient-centered care delivery.
+From the whitepaper, Africa writes, “The role of chief nurse executive (CNE) in any organization is to ensure that organizational structures and processes promote professional nursing practice, including high-quality patient-centered care delivery."

 “This CNE’s strategies included environmental protections such as a smaller span of control for frontline leaders, recruitment strategies that include the adoption of a TTP program, enhancing the role of the education staff, reinvigorating the unit-based preceptor program, and the adherence to a competency-based orientation to maximize NGN confidence in practice and professional growth.”